 Amputation is surgery to remove a body part.
-It is removed because of disease or damage.

-It may be done for:
+An amputation may be done for:

 Problems are rare, but all procedures have some risk.
-Your doctor will review these problems, such as:
+The doctor will go over some problems that could happen, such as:

 The anesthesia used will depend on the body part being removed.
-You may have:
+The doctor may give:

 An incision will be made into the skin of the limb or limb part.
 If needed, the muscles will also be cut.
 Blood vessels will be tied off or sealed to stop them from bleeding.
 The bone will then be cut through.
 The body part will be removed.

 Muscle will be pulled over the bone.
 It will be sutured in place.
 The skin will be pulled over the muscle.
 It will be sewn to form a stump.
+Drains may be inserted into the stump.
+It will allow blood and fluids to drain from the area in the first few days after surgery.
 A dressing will be placed over the area.

-During your stay, the hospital staff will take steps to reduce your chance of infection, such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

-If you think you have emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Diabetes Association